 - 1. Identify and provide a brief description/summary of your topic - 2.
-Explain this current event's significance to course content using at least one concept or theory from class or your required readings.
+Explain this current event's cultural meaning/significance by using at least one concept or theory from class or your required readings in your analysis.
 That is, I want to see you make a connection between your current event topic and something you have learned in this class.
 Be sure to define/describe the concept you use to show you know what it means! - 3.
-Offer your very insightful and critical analysis of the topic/materials (FYI: "I thought it was interesting" is neither insightful nor critical) - 4.
+Offer your very insightful and critical analysis of the topic (FYI: "I thought it was interesting" is neither insightful nor critical) - 4.
 Include a weblink or copy of object if relevant